DiamondGotCat/Azuki.ai/README.md

 ---

-Azuki.ai is a fully customizable AI.
+Azuki.ai is a fully customizable LLM.
 Everything can be changed from the dataset state.

 ## How